nexaa-cloud/terraform-provider-nexaa/docs/resources/starter_container.md

 ### Optional

+- `command` (List of String) Command to run.
+When the field is omitted, the default command of the image will be used.
+The command will be passed to the entrypoint as arguments.
+Environment variables can be used in the command by using the syntax $(ENVIRONMENT_VARIABLE).
+- `entrypoint` (List of String) Entrypoint of the container.
+This field will overwrite the default entrypoint of the image.
+When the field is omitted, the default entrypoint of the image will be used.
+Entry point is the first command executed when the container starts.
+It will receive the command as arguments.
 - `environment_variables` (Attributes Set) Environment variables used in the container; order is not significant and matched by name (see [below for nested schema](#nestedatt--environment_variables))
 - `health_check` (Attributes) (see [below for nested schema](#nestedatt--health_check))
 - `ingresses` (Attributes List) Used to access the container from the internet (see [below for nested schema](#nestedatt--ingresses))